Bartozzz/bartozzz.github.io/content/blog/2022-06-27-case-study-filler/index.md

 <Button>{i18n.t("menu.campaignButton")}</Button>
 ```

-To make my tests independant of the translations, I mocked the `i18n-js` library and made the `i18n.t` function return the translation key instead of the translation itself:
+To make my tests independent of the translations, I mocked the `i18n-js` library and made the `i18n.t` function return the translation key instead of the translation itself:

 ```ts
 jest.mock("i18n-js", () => {